tytydraco/yessleep/out/She_Wasnt_A_Nurse_Part_2.md

 “I did not!”
-She turned her attetion to the man she maried.
+She turned her attention to the man she married.

 “Actually you could learn a thing or two from him.
 When did you last do something selfless?”